What Is Wankel Engine? | How does a Rotary Engine work?

 • They need complex fuel injection technology.

-• Emission: In the case of a rotary engine, both unburned fuel and combustion oil cause terrible emissions.
+• In a rotary engine, both unburned fuel and combustion oil cause terrible emissions.

 What are the parts of the Wankel Engine?